 Parallelogramophonograph loves to make up dynamic improvised plays and theatre in the moment.

-They have used their on-going weekly show, first at The ColdTowne Theater (Oct 2006-Feb 2010), now at the Hideout Theatre (Friday nights at 10pm), to create and experiment with new and original improvised play concepts.
+They have used their on-going weekly show, first at The ColdTowne Theater (Oct 2006-Feb 2010), now at the Hideout Theatre (PGraph Presents, Friday nights at 10pm), to create and experiment with new and original improvised play concepts.

 In addition to their organic improvised narratives (no previous prep), their original improvised play concepts (researched and developed formats) have run the gauntlet of styles – from historic and highly stylized period dramas like “The 1930s“, “French Farce” and “Some Like it Improvised” to compelling relationship and character-based shows like “After School Improv“, “Family Portrait“, and “Unanswered” to the much darker, dramatic, and twisted tales showcased in “Villainy” and “GRIMM” to “Dick & Jane“, which is a combination of the darkness of Film Noir and the lightness of Jane Austen.

 And PGraph has now ventured into new arenas of storytelling, character, and relationship exploration with shows like “ERIS 2035“, a gritty and at first seemingly grounded journey into the void of space itself and “Reverend Goodman’s Cure-All Elixir Traveling Revue“, which puts the audience front and center at the feet of 1909’s seemingly innocent, elixir-peddling, vaudeville-esque, con-men and women.
-“Look Hear!” is their newest multi-media venture, juxtaposing a 1920s-style silent film (complete with improvised title cards) and a 1940s-style radio drama (complete with live improvised sound effects).
+“Look Hear!” is their most challenging multi-media venture, juxtaposing a 1920s-style silent film (complete with improvised title cards) and a 1940s-style radio drama (complete with live improvised sound effects).
+“Quick Study“, in which the group studies a randomly selected book, play, or other piece of reading material right before performing an improvised show inspired by that work, has allowed to them explore a gauntlet of new styles and genres that they might never normally tackle.

 Parallelogramophonograph is always playful and funny, yet never afraid to let dramatic moments add the bitter to their sweet improvised stories.